Japanese community of London: Lifestyle

 Japanese corporate welfare systems in the early 1990s provided employees with rental accommodation options described as "comfortable", and Japanese company men and their families enjoyed "luxurious lives compared to Japanese settlers".
 Companies in the 1990s sometimes paid generous subsidies to employees sent abroad to provide housing, so there is a perception that their lives are more comfortable in London than back home.

 Institutions

 The Japanese Embassy is located on Piccadilly in central London.

 Organizations supporting Japanese nationals living and working in London include the Nippon Club, the Japan Society and the Japanese Chamber of Commerce and Industry.

 Notable residents

-(Names are listed alphabetically by given name in the western convention of given-name, surname for clarity.)
+(Names are listed alphabetically, usually by surname in the western convention of given-name, surname for clarity.)